thomasgazzoni/react-native-keyboard-area/README.md

 ### Credits

-For Android all credits goes to [Cristian Holdunu](https://github.com/Crysis21) and [Siebe Brouwer](https://github.com/siebeprojects) for the `PopupWindow` idea implementation to calculate the keyboard height, I just port it in React Native module system.
+For Android all credits goes to [Cristian Holdunu](https://github.com/Crysis21) and [Siebe Brouwer](https://github.com/siebeprojects) for the `PopupWindow` idea implementation and to calculate the keyboard height, I just port it in the React Native module system.